zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.tree_to_numpy.md

 - <b>`model`</b> (Callable):  The tree model to convert.
 - <b>`x`</b> (numpy.ndarray):  The input data.
+- <b>`use_rounding`</b> (bool):  This parameter is exclusively used to tree-based models.
+It determines whether the rounding feature is enabled or disabled.
 - <b>`framework`</b> (str):  The framework from which the ONNX model is generated.
 - <b>`(options`</b>:  'xgboost', 'sklearn')
 - <b>`output_n_bits`</b> (int):  The number of bits of the output.
 Default to 8.